-Data available with Geospatial Delhi Limited captures the bus routes and metro stations in Delhi.
-This data reflects the spatial inequity in the public transport system in Delhi - with greater concentration towards the centre of the city - and the peripheral areas left underserved.
-This raises concerns about the mobility and safety of women in underserved parts of Delhi in the absence of an efficient public transport system (for a colour map, refer to Map II annexed with the report).
+Data available with Geo Spatial Delhi Limited captures the network of public transport systems spatially in Delhi.
+This data reflects the spatial inequity in the spread of public transport systems in Delhi - with greater concentration towards the centre of the city - and the peripheral areas left underserved.
+This raises concerns about the mobility and safety of women in underserved parts of Delhi in the absence of an efficient public transport system.